 The endowment provides funding for world-class faculty, but also for library holdings, ongoing and new research programs, institutes and centers devoted to pressing issues of the day.
 One such unit is the Wilson-Sheehan Lab for Economic Opportunity, which studies the most effective means for lifting people out of poverty.

 How the Endowment Works

 - 1 Alumni and friends of the University make contributions that are invested in perpetuity by the Investment Office team.

 - 2 These contributions are placed into unique funds which are typically directed toward the support of a specific purpose of the donor’s choosing.
-The University’s endowment is actually a collection of nearly 7,000 individual funds, most of which carry such donor restrictions.
+The University’s endowment is actually a collection of over 7,400 individual funds, most of which carry such donor restrictions.

 - 3 As a result, the great majority of endowment funds cannot be redirected by the University to other needs that may arise.

 - 4 Notre Dame’s endowment funds are invested in a highly diversified, multi-asset class investment portfolio weighted toward long-term growth.
 A portion of the returns generated are made available each year for spending in the form of “endowment payout.”